salaboy/from-monolith-to-k8s/tekton/README.md

 kubectl create secret docker-registry regcred --docker-server=https://index.docker.io/v1/ --docker-username=DOCKER_USERNAME --docker-password=DOCKER_PASSWORD --docker-email DOCKER_EMAIL
 ```

+To create this, in my Mac OSX laptop I need to access the `Keychain Access` app and then look at my `Docker Credentials`.
+This are generated when doing `docker login`.
+The DOCKER_PASSWORD is this hash, instead of my textual password for Docker Hub.

 Then apply all the RBAC configurations and the pipelines:

 ```